ElektraInitiative/libelektra/doc/tutorials/mount.md

 Conversely configuration managed by Elektra can be integrated into applications.
 The best way of integrating Elektra into applications is to [elektrify](/doc/help/elektra-glossary.md) them.

-A simpler form of integration is to synchronize Elektras configuration with configuration files.
+A simpler form of integration is to let Elektra directly use configuration files as they are present on the system.
 Thus applications can read the configuration files and changes in the key database will be picked up by applications.

 The heart of the approach is the so called _mounting_ of configuration files into the key database.